NirmalaAbothu/note-taker-11.17.20/README.md

-Title and Note Text in place holder's section and click save button on right side of the upper corner, refresh the page then newly added notes will be added to Note Taker section.If user wants add more notes , user can click on pen symbol on right side of the upper corner and can enter note title and text and click on save button. if user wants delete notes from the Note Taker list item,need to click on delete button besides the note in Note Taker section,that perticular item will be deleted from the list.
+Title and Note Text in place holder's section and click save button on right side of the upper corner, refresh the page then newly added notes will be added to Note Taker section.If user wants add more notes , user can click on pen symbol on right side of the upper corner and can enter note title and text and click on save button. if user wants delete notes from the Note Taker list items,need to click on delete button besides the note in Note Taker section,that perticular item will be deleted from the list.

 ## Implemented the following functionalities